Housing First: Japan

 Though homeless support groups like non-profit organization Moyai, Bigissue, Médecins du Monde Japan have requested Housing First, Japanese government does not have a Housing First program yet.
 Traditionally, the government offers public housing (so-called Koei-jutaku) for low-income people by public housing law, run by local government.
 Rent fees are adjusted according to household income.
 Because applicants must be selected by lottery, low-income people are not guaranteed to be chosen to live in the housing, although they have an advantage.
 There are a couple of Housing First-like programs.
 Some renovate discarded or empty homes and they rent the rooms to single mothers with financial and occupational support.

 United Kingdom

-Community Action Projects Ltd (CAP Ltd, 1971-2005) in Manchester pioneered small-scale rights-based projects for homeless people with additional needs, including projects for people leaving mental healthcare hospitals and for young homeless people.
+Community Action Projects Ltd (CAP Ltd, 1971-2005) in Manchester from the 1970s onwards pioneered small-scale rights-based projects for homeless people with additional needs, including projects for people leaving mental healthcare hospitals and for young homeless people.
 The method and lessons were adapted in the 1980s by other groups in Manchester including for street homeless people in poor health due to severe alcohol misuse.
+CAP published its findings, including the book Beyond the Hostel in 1982.

 In 2017, the U.K. government announced plans for a Housing First pilot programme in the West Midlands, Liverpool, and Manchester, along with funding of £28m.
 This followed publication of a report entitled Housing First by the Centre for Social Justice which cited the results from the Finnish application of Housing First.
+The pilots went ahead from 2019 to 2022.
+Across the three city regions they provided housing and support for 1,061 individuals who were experiencing homelessness and had multiple support needs.
+An evaluation published by the UK government in 2024.
+It found that the "vast majority" had successfully sustained their tenancies.
+Other positive outcomes recorded were falls in reported loneliness, higher social connectedness, enhanced feelings of safely, lower likelihood of being a victim of crime, lower levels of engagement with the criminal justice system and anti-social behaviour.
+There was, however, less evidence of other quantifiable change in outcomes such as reduced substance use or stronger engagement with employment or training.
+Qualitative findings from interviews with clients and stakeholders very positive.
+The evaluation also noted a number of challenges, notably limited supply of appropriate affordable properties, poor understanding of Housing First principles amongst some stakeholders, extremely limited availability of mental health provision, and uncertainty regarding the long-term sustainably of funding for the pilots.